sanjulagathsara/Kraken-2-CodeBase/README.md

 # Kraken 2 Robot CodeBase

-This is a Arena Figghting BattleBot Developed for Battlebot Competitions.
+This is a Arena Fighting BattleBot Developed for Battlebot Competitions.